 (93) Such is the holy gift of the Muses to human beings.
-For it is from the Muses and far-shooting Apollo that men are poets upon the earth and lyre-players, but it is from Zeus that they are kings; and that man is blessed, whomever the Muses love, for the speech flows sweet from his mouth.
+For it is from the Muses and far-shooting Apollo that men are poets upon the earth and lyre players, but it is from Zeus that they are kings; and that man is blessed, whomever the Muses love, for the speech flows sweet from his mouth.
 Even if someone who has unhappiness in his newly anguished spirit is parched in his heart with grieving, yet when a poet, servant of the Muses, sings of the glorious deeds of people of old and the blessed gods who possess Olympus, he forgets his sorrows at once and does not remember his anguish at all; for quickly the gifts of the goddesses have turned it aside.

 (104) Hail, children of Zeus, and give me lovely song; glorify the sacred race of the immortals who always are, those who were born from Earth and starry Sky, and from dark Night, and those whom salty Pontus (Sea) nourished.
-Tell how in the first place gods and earth were born, and rivers and the boundless sea seething with its swell, and the shining stars and the broad sky above, and those who were born from them, the gods givers of good things; and how they divided their wealth and distributed their honors, and also how they first took possession of many-folded
+Tell how in the first place gods and earth were born, and rivers and the boundless sea seething with its swell, and the shining stars and the broad sky above, and those who were born from them, the gods givers of good things; and how they divided their wealth and distributed their honors, and also how they first took possession of many-folded Olympus.
+These things tell me from the beginning, Muses who have your mansions on Olympus, and tell which one of them was born first.

 ^{105-15} exp.
-Goettling, neque ullus hic v. quem non sive expunxerint sive transposuerint viri docti

-108-10 exp.
-Ellger Wilamowitz alii

-^{111 (=46)} om. П3В Theophilus Hippolytus
+Goettling, neque ullus hic v. quem non sive expunxerint sive transposuerint viri docti 108-10 exp.
+Ellger Wilamowitz alii 111 (= 46) om.
+Il3B Theophilus Hippolytus 114 sq. damn.
+Seleucus, 115 Aristarchus

-114 sq. damn.
-Seleucus, 115 Aristarchus 127 πάντα καλύπτοι BV, K (sser. $\epsilon\iota$), Cornutus v. l., Etym.
+127 πάντα καλύπτοι BV, K (sscr. ει), Cornutus v. l., Etym.
 Magnum: πάντα καλύπτη a sch. in Pindarum Theophilus Cyrillus Stobaeus Etym.
-Genuinum Meletius: alterutrum Π^3 : πᾶσαν ἐέργοι vel $-\eta$ sch. in Homerum, Cornutus v.
-1., Etym.
+Genuinum Meletius: alterutrum Π^3 : πᾶσαν ἐέργοι vel -η sch. in Homerum, Cornutus v. l., Etym.
 Magnum